-Additionally, students are only allowed to take one course during their first semester and up to two courses each semester after that.
-Though it does not happen often, special circumstances may dictate exceptions to the rules above on occasion.
-Students who feel they have a special circumstance should schedule an appointment with Honors Senior Academic Advisor Beth Elkin in LoboAchieve to discuss their situation and available options further.
+Additionally, students are only allowed to take one course during their first term and a maximum of 2 every following semester.
+On occasion, under certain circumstances, students can receive an exception to take more.
+Exceptions are handled case-by-case.
+Students who feel they have a special circumstance should schedule an appointment with the Honors College Academic Advisor in LoboAchieve to discuss their options.

 HNRS 1120: Honors Legacy Seminar

 100-level Legacy seminars, required by all students admitted to the Honors College, are interdisciplinary in content and approach.
 Legacy seminars are expected to provide students with knowledge of works and ideas from earlier cultures that play significant roles in understanding the contemporary culture in which they live.
 Through examinations of primary texts, explorations of secondary source materials, and intensive discussion and written assignments, the goal of the Legacy seminars is to explore what the current culture has inherited form earlier times, peoples, and cultures.
 The Legacy seminars fulfill the UNM Core Area 5 (Humanities).